 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-Image Search, Chrome Tools, LiveStreamNewsToday Promos - are some examples of adware-type software.
-It usually appears legitimate and innocuous.
-Users are enticed into download/installation with a broad range of functionalities.
+Image Search, Chrome Tools, and LiveStreamNewsToday Promos are some examples of adware-type software.
+It usually appears legitimate and innocuous, and users are enticed into download/installation with a broad range of functionalities.
 Despite how "useful" the promised features may sound, they are rarely operational.

 How did Clear History install on my computer?

 PUAs are often downloaded/installed together with other products.
 This deceptive marketing technique of pre-packing regular software with unwanted or malicious additions is called "bundling".

 By rushing through download/installation of software (e.g. ignoring terms, skipping steps and sections, using "Quick/Express" settings, etc.) many users risk unintentionally allowing bundled content into their devices.
 Intrusive advertisements proliferate PUAs as well.
 When clicked, the ads can execute scripts to download/install these applications without users' permission.